Kong/koko/docs/contract.md

 ## Exceptions

-Project maintainers reserve rights to introduce a breaking change for cases where fixing an security issue is not possible in a backwards-compatible manner.
+Project maintainers reserve rights to introduce a breaking change for cases where fixing a security issue is not possible in a backwards-compatible manner.